mapbox/mapbox-YOLP/README.md

 <!--

-As a startingn point, please refer to the links below
+As a starting point, please refer to the links below

 - [Mapbox Studio](https://docs.mapbox.com/studio-manual/overview/)
 - [A collection of tutorials](https://docs.mapbox.com/help/tutorials/)